AalaaIbrahim/Automotive_Bootcamp/README.md

 # Automotive Bootcamp

-A demo for creating and managing a git repository.
+A repo for all assigned projects and tasks during the SPRINTS Automotive Bootcamp.